mawais-afz/java-interview-questions/java-basics.md

        - A constructor cannot call both `this()` and `super()`

     Therefore, the code will not compile due to the invalid constructor chaining in `Scaler(int x)`.

-52. **What is the difference between System.out, System.err, and System.in?**

-    In Java, System.out, System.err, and System.in are standard streams that serve different purposes:

-    1. System.out:

-       - This is the standard output stream
-       - Used for normal program output
-       - Typically prints to the console in black text
-       - Common methods: println(), print(), printf()
-       - Example: System.out.println("Hello World");

-    2. System.err:

-       - This is the standard error stream
-       - Used for error messages and debugging information
-       - Typically prints to the console in red text
-       - Has the same methods as System.out
-       - Example: System.err.println("Error occurred!");

-    3. System.in:
-       - This is the standard input stream
-       - Used to read input from the keyboard/console
-       - Returns data as bytes that need to be parsed
-       - Often wrapped with Scanner or BufferedReader for easier use
-       - Example: Scanner scanner = new Scanner(System.in);

-    Key differences:

-    - Purpose: out for normal output, err for errors, in for input
-    - Direction: out and err are output streams, in is an input stream
-    - Visual: err typically shows in red, while out shows in black
-    - Buffer: out is buffered, err is not (immediate output)

-53. **What is the purpose of the Runtime class and System class?**

-    The Runtime class and System class serve different but important purposes in Java:

-    1. Runtime Class:

-       - Provides interface to the Java Runtime Environment (JRE)
-       - Only one instance per JVM (Singleton pattern)
-       - Accessed using Runtime.getRuntime()
-       - Key functionalities:
-         - Memory management (totalMemory(), freeMemory(), gc())
-         - Execute external processes (exec())
-         - Shutdown hooks (addShutdownHook())
-         - JVM termination (exit())

-    2. System Class:
-       - Provides system-related utility methods and fields
-       - Cannot be instantiated (all members are static)
-       - Key functionalities:
-         - Standard I/O streams (out, err, in)
-         - Environment variables and properties (getenv(), getProperty())
-         - Array copying (arraycopy())
-         - Current time (currentTimeMillis(), nanoTime())
-         - System garbage collection (gc())
-         - Loading native libraries (loadLibrary())

-    Key differences:

-    - Runtime focuses on JRE interaction and process management
-    - System provides utility methods for common system operations
-    - Runtime uses singleton pattern, System has only static members
-    - Runtime methods are instance methods, System methods are static